-The women’s Frontside collection is practically the polar opposite of the men’s.
+The 2020 women’s Frontside collection is practically the polar opposite of the men’s..
 While almost every men’s Recommended Frontside model is a Power ski, the women’s Recommended models are wall-to-wall Finesse skis.
-The data tells us four of the six Recommended women’s models are Power skis, but data isn’t always conclusive and in this instance is flat-out misleading.
-There’s no way, for example, that the Black Pearl 78 is a Power ski, and it has the highest Power score in the genre.
+None of our women’s winners is even a system ski, although some suggest a binding option.
+The data tells us five of the seven Recommended women’s models are Power skis, but data isn’t always conclusive and in this instance is flat-out misleading.
+There’s no way, for example, that the Blizzard Black Pearl 78 is a Power ski, and it has the highest Power score in the genre.

 The vast majority of women’s Frontside models are made for women of less than expert ability and can’t score high enough to make our Recommended cut.
 Our small clique of winners have the pizzazz to sustain an advanced skier’s interest yet aren’t so high-geared an athletic intermediate can’t enjoy them.
 Women who like their turns relatively short and their speed under control will find these fillies responsive to gentle handling.